- 5Essentials Survey of Learning Conditions Letter of Intent - Submit by COB 9/1/16

 From January 11 to March 11, 2016, the Illinois State Board of Education (ISBE) will conduct its fourth annual survey of learning conditions, the Illinois 5Essentials Survey.
 The 5Essentials Survey, a diagnostic tool developed by researchers at the University of Chicago, provides schools with fine-grained data on five leading indicators for school improvement: Effective Leaders, Collaborative Teachers, Involved Families, Supportive Environment and Ambitious Instruction.

 Twenty years of University of Chicago research has shown that schools that were strong on at least three of the 5Essentials were 10 times more likely to make substantial gains in reading and math.

 All district schools, including alternative schools that fall under the district’s domain, are required by legislation to participate in the survey at least every other year.
-In 2015, only districts participating in Race to the Top and those that did not participate in the survey last year will be required to participate by ISBE.
-Chicago District 299 will also require its schools to participate.
-All districts will have the option to participate and are strongly encouraged to do so.
+In 2016, districts participating in Race to the Top and districts that did not participate in the 2015 survey were required to participate by ISBE.
+All districts had the option to participate and were strongly encouraged to do so.

-Survey results will be released in May to principals and superintendents.
+Survey results will be released in Spring 2016 to principals and superintendents.
 A summary of the 5Essential results will be reported publicly on the State School Report Card website at http://illinoisreportcard.com.
 Detailed survey reports will also be publicly released.